elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - calico-felix-metrics helm chart to enable calico targets discovery and scraping calico felix grafana dashboard to visualize the metrics
 - Added JumpCloud as a IDP using dex.
+- Setting chunk limit size and queue limit size for fluentd from sc-config file

 ### Removed